fredmaiaarantes/simpletasks/README.md

 -   [Chakra UI ](https://chakra-ui.com/)- A React library focused on simplicity and productivity.
 -   [React Hook Form ](https://react-hook-form.com/)- Performant, flexible, and extensible forms with easy-to-use validation.
 -   [MongoDB ](https://www.mongodb.com/)- A NoSQL database that is really powerful for prototyping and creating ready-to-use apps out of the box.
--   [Meteor Cloud ](https://meteor.com/cloud)-  A cloud provider that makes deploying a server with a database included painless.
+-   [Galaxy ](https://meteor.com/cloud)-  A cloud provider that makes deploying a server with a database included painless.

 ### Features:
-- Sign In / Sign Up
+- Sign In / Sign Up with Username and GitHub
 - List Tasks by logged-in user
 - Add Tasks
 - Remove Tasks